andreamerello/pic-revenge/README.md

 **DISCLAIMER**

-**this is an hobby project, this is NOT for people who don't know what they are doing.
+**This is an hobby project, this is NOT for people who don't know what they are doing.
 Always check and verify with respect to YOUR judge.
 I don't provide ANY warranty about anything here.
 If you end up burning or broking something it's your own responsibility.
 All you do, is at your own risk.**